PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/threatr/overview/index.md

 toc: true
 ---

-The main purpose of Threatr is to transform the entities from external services such as VirusTotal, MISP and OTX Alien Vault to knowledge graph.
+  {{< figure src="img/1.png" class="d-block mx-auto" >}}

+**Threatr** is a web-based threat-intelligence aggregation platform designed to unify and normalize data collected from multiple external security sources.
+It centralizes information from services such as **VirusTotal**, **OTX AlienVault**, **Shodan**, **Scarlet Shark**, and **MISP**, and exposes all aggregated intelligence through a simple [**REST API**](/docs/threatr/rest-api).

+Threatr’s primary purpose is to simplify and speed up the way security teams access, correlate, and analyze threat indicators.
+Instead of manually consulting multiple tools, analysts can query Threatr once and retrieve a consolidated, normalized representation of Indicators of Compromise (IoCs), enriched metadata, and contextual relationships from all connected sources.

+Threatr enforces a [**well-defined, unified data model**](https://pts-project.org/colander-data-converter/data_types/threatr.html) that ensures consistent field names, types, and structures regardless of the originating provider.
+This unified schema allows seamless integration with SIEM, SOAR, and custom security automation workflows.

+Built for extensibility, Threatr supports additional data connectors and scalable deployments.
+Because it is API-driven, organizations can integrate Threatr directly into existing pipelines, dashboards, and incident response tooling.

 The workspace *Investigate* in Colander is the main entry point in Colander to acquire information from external services.

-Even if it's designed to operate along with Colander, Threatr can be used standalone and users can interact with it via [its REST API](/docs/threatr/rest-api).

-For now, Threatr supports requests on the following types of observables:

-* `IPV4`
-* `IPV6`
-* `DOMAIN`
-* `MD5`
-* `SHA1`
-* `SHA256`
-* `EMAIL`

-And returns various types of information such as threats, VirusTotal detection score or reports.